gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 **`accessToken`** [string][required]

-Contentful delivery api key, when using the preview API use your Preview API key
+Contentful delivery api key, when using the Preview API use your Preview API key

 **`host`** [string][optional] [default: `'cdn.contentful.com'`]